serlo/frontend/scripts/kratos/README.md

     const headerFromCloudFlare =  `Serlo Service=${serviceToken};User=${user}`
     return handleAuthentication(headerFromCloudFlare, async (token) => {
 ```
+4. Start api and db layer

-4. Head to `localhost:3000/login`.
+5. Head to `localhost:3000/login`.
 ID: `dev`, password `123456`

 Note: You may have to enable cors in you browser.
-Use an extension for that, like
+Use an extension for that, like [CORS Everywhere](https://addons.mozilla.org/de/firefox/addon/cors-everywhere/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search)